Thermal Conductivity Paper Database

 Effect of nanosized carbon black on the morphology, transport, and mechanical properties of rubbery epoxy and silicone composites

 Rubber carbon black (CB)/rubbery epoxy (RE) and CB/silicone composites with different types, loadings, and silane functionalization of carbon black were prepared.
 These composites were investigated for their electrical conductivities, and their mechanical properties.
-The thermal conductivity of each composite was also determined using ...
+The thermal conductivity of each composite was also determined using a thermal constants analyzer.
+It was determined that the incorporation of carbon black into the composites increased the thermal conductivity in all of the samples. ...

 Author(s): , , , ,